thewchan/uxf/README.md

 since names are case-sensitive.)
 If whitespace is wanted one convention is to use underscores in their place.

-Once we have a _ttype_ we can use it.
+Once we have defined a _ttype_ we can use it.

 Here, we've created a single table whose _ttype_ is "PriceList".
 There's no need to group rows into lines as we've done here (although doing so is